estamine/signal_generator_assembly/README.md

 # signal_generator_assembly
-A signal generator written in Embedded-C and Assembly for a C8051F020 8-bit microcontroller.
+A signal generator written in Assembly and C for a C8051F020 8-bit microcontroller.